-Thank you to everyone that helped make Mardi Gras a wonderful celebration for our community.
+Thank you to everyone who helped make the Mardi Gras parade a wonderful celebration for our community in March.

-The Mardi Gras volunteer committee worked many, many hours liaising with Mardi Gras organisers, developing float costumes and themes, organising props and banners.
+The Rainbow Families Mardi Gras volunteer committee worked many, many hours liaising with the event organisers, developing float costumes and themes, organising props and banners.
 Bern and the team did an excellent job.
 The result was slick, colourful and gorgeous.
 We could not put on all of the events throughout the year without our wonderful team of volunteers.
-If you would like to get involved at our upcoming events please contact us.
+If you would like to get involved at our upcoming events please contact us. [insert link from new site here]

 A few community members have shared their experience of marching with Rainbow Families this year.

-The Mardi Gras Experience, through the eyes of the organiser – Bern
+The Rainbow Families Mardi Gras Experience, through the eyes of the organiser – Bern

 This Mardi Gras was one of my favourite Mardi Gras ever.
 2020 was such a difficult year for so many families in our community, it was fabulous to bring the community together again and celebrate our families as part of the wider LGBTQ+ community.
 Having The Wiggles as part of our float was super exciting and made the evening extra special for so many of the kids marching with us, and we looked amazing in our hot pink shirts!